ismisepaul/ismisepaul.github.io/docs/_posts/2025-06-04-grype-trivy-csv-output.markdown

 tag: trivy grype sca
 ---

-Both  and [Trivy](https://github.com/aquasecurity/trivy) are popular SCA tools used predominantly to report on CVEs within products.
+Both [Grype](https://github.com/anchore/grype) and [Trivy](https://github.com/aquasecurity/trivy) are popular
+software composition analysis (SCA) tools used predominantly to report on CVEs within container images.
 However, they can be used in other ways.
 This post will outline how to scan for CVEs (+GHSAs) and output those results to CSV.
 Both tools support templates as a way to output the scanning results, this is what we'll leverage to output results to CSV.
 Assumes MacOS.

 # Preparing Images